Valtellina Orobic Alps Regional Park

 The Valtellina Orobic Alps Regional Park (Parco regionale delle Orobie Valtellinesi) is a nature reserve in Lombardy, Italy.
 Established in 1989, it encompasses the northern side of the Orobic Alps, located in the province of Sondrio, on the southern side of the Valtellina (the southern side of the Orobic Alps, located in the province of Bergamo, is instead part of the adjacent Bergamasque Alps Regional Park).

-The park has an area of 44,000 hectares, the highest point being Pizzo Coca, 3,052 meters above sea level, while the lowest point is 850 meters above sea level; the average altitude is 900 meters above sea level.
+The park has an area of 44,000 hectares, the highest point being Pizzo Coca, 3,052 metres above sea level, while the lowest point is 850 metres above sea level; the average altitude is 900 metres above sea level.
 The park includes 23,224 hectares of forest and 8,381 hectares of glaciers.